What is a cash-back credit card?

 Flat percentage cash-back cards are just as they sound — they pay cash back at the same rate for all purchases.

-These cards are best for people who want decent returns without having to overthink it.
+These cards are best for people who want something back without having to overthink it.
 The trade-off for this convenience is that you typically only earn 1% or 2% for each transaction.

 Tiered rewards cards are great for people who tend to spend more on certain things.

 Bonus category cards are for dedicated rewards earners.
-They offer high rebates of up to 5% in specific spending categories, such as at restaurants or at gas stations.
+They offer high rebates of up to 5% in specific spending categories, such as at restaurants.

 The bonus categories can change every quarter, and you may have to register, or "opt in," for the bonus category each quarter.

-Your spending that earns the bonus may be capped at a certain amount, like $1,500 during the quarter, and purchases in other categories will likely earn you just 1% cash back.
+Spending that earns the bonus may also be capped at a certain amount, like $1,500 during the quarter; and purchases in other categories will likely earn you just 1% cash back.

 How do you master cash-back rewards?

-You want to choose a credit card that best suits your spending habits, and that won't lure you into spending more than you should, just to chase after rewards.
+Choose a card that best suits your lifestyle and spending habits, and that won't lure you into spending more than you should, just to chase after rewards.

 Never buy what you don’t need.
-Track your spending for a month, and pick a card that's tailored to what you already spend.
+Track your spending for a month, and then pick a card that matches what you already spend.